hasura/graphql-engine/docs/graphql/manual/guides/integrations/auth-guardian-jwt.rst

 Option 1: Set Hasura ``user_id``
 --------------------------------
-Let's say you're using GitHub as the primary login for your Hasura app, and that you want to use their GitHub ``userId`` as a primary key:
+Let's say you're using GitHub as the primary login for your Hasura app, and that you want to use their GitHub ``user_id`` as a primary key:

 - For the section "When the user on", select ``GitHub`` -> ``login status`` -> ``is true`` ("When this user is logged into GitHub")
 - For the section "Then", choose ``On hasura set user id``.